 Muscle fiber density predetermines the size capacity of a muscle; neuromuscular performance describes the relationship between the central nervous system and your muscles.

-This matters since, at the maxmium effort, genetically-gifted people have the capability to recruit upwards of 50% of the fibers in a provided muscle.
+This matters since, at the maximum effort, genetically-gifted people have the capability to recruit upwards of 50% of the fibers in a provided muscle.
 (Contrast to a typical individual’s 30%.)

 This permits a higher scope for promoting muscle growth in the short-term.
 However, this does not inherently mean that genetically-gifted people will be able to build more muscle in the long-term.
 (Since plotting muscle growth vs. training experience results in a logarithmic curve.)
 Simply put, the longer you train, the harder it becomes to build muscle (and eventually you plateau).